 - Nausea or Vomiting

-In many cases, Oxycodone abuse will include periods of not feeling well as often the person will run out early.
-When physical withdrawals from Oxycodone occurs pupils may appear enlarged.
-It is common for people addicted to Oxycodone to not want to get out of bed or have strong flu-like symptoms with intense cravings.
+In many cases, Oxycodone addiction will include periods of not feeling well.
+Often, the person will run out early from events or meetings due to feeling ill.
+When physical withdrawals from Oxycodone occurs, pupils may appear enlarged.
+It is common for people addicted to Oxycodone to not want to get out of bed.
+Their bodies are here trying to readjust to the absence of the drug.
+Additionally, they might show strong flu-like symptoms with intense cravings.

-- Purchasing pills on the street or from the internet
+- Purchasing pills on the street or the internet

 - Loss of interest in Family life and other personal obligations